 Tamal & Heritage Fest

 Celebrate the rich tastes, smells, and variations of tamales from the Southwest and Mexico, and discover the culinary tradition of making tamales for Christmas at the annual Tamal & Heritage Fest at AVA Amphitheater at Casino Del Sol Resort.
-Concerts by mariachi bands and performances by Mexican folk-dancers amp up this borderland celebration.
+Concerts by mariachi bands, performances by Mexican folk-dancers, and a tamal contest amp up this borderland celebration.

 Barstool Sports Arizona Bowl